 If a website doesn’t have product reviews on its pages, a simple Google search will lead shoppers to find some reviews on that product.
 It’s relatively easy for them to do, so what’s the big deal for you as a business owner?
 Well, they’re leaving your website to search for those reviews!

-Never ever give your customer a reason to leave your website, even if you think they’ll come back to complete the purchase.
+In case it needs to be said: Never ever give your customer a reason to leave your website, even if you think they’ll come back to complete the purchase.
 After all, who knows what they’ll discover once they leave your website?

 Besides helping to build trust, hosting reviews on your website gives your page an SEO advantage.
 I want to repeat that: reviews on your website will give your page an SEO boost.